grapeot/blog/content/aws-cluster.md

 <img style="max-width: 100%" src="/static/images/AWS_htop.png" />

 Here is an example of a 128-core 240GB cluster.
-It requires ~10 minutes to build it from scratch (or ~1 minute to build from AMI image), and costs about 1 dollar per hour.
+It requires ~10 minutes to build from scratch (or ~1 minute to build from AMI image), and costs about 1 dollar per hour.
 Like any AWS instances, the instances themselves cost nothing if you don't use them (by shutting them down).
 All your data will be on your hard disk and the loss due to spot request failure will be minimized.
 The best thing is, task submission is fairly simple -- one single line of bash command will do the job, like